alexandresoaresilva/FPGA-based-rover.Verilog/README.md

 Programmed on the Xilinx Vivado environment for the Xilinx Basys3 FPGA.
 TOP module: basysConnections.v
-OBS: some higher-module simulation files might not as expected.
+OBS: some higher-module simulation files might not work as expected.
 With the exception of the current sensing module - which hasn't been tested enough - all modules work as expected.

 Demo